-- 10. Where an External Programme Assessor is required to complete the quorum of a Programme Board but is for good cause prevented from attending the meeting the Academic Registar may dispense with the requirement in which case the quorum shall be reduced accordingly. - 11.
+- 10. Where an External Programme Assessor is required to complete the quorum of a Programme Board but is for good cause prevented from attending the meeting the Academic Registrar may dispense with the requirement in which case the quorum shall be reduced accordingly. - 11.
 Upon the instigation of the Chair or the designated Deputy Chair of the Programme Board any candidate who is to be considered by a Programme Board may first be examined viva-voce by a panel of the Programme Board.
 The viva-voce panel shall be appointed for the purpose by either the Chair or the designated Deputy Chair of the Programme Board.
-The findings of the viva-voce panel and its recommendations if any shall be reported to the Programme Board which shall take them into account in reaching a decision on any candidate who has been so examined. - 12 The viva-voce panel shall be no fewer than three members of the Programme Board who shall include:
+The findings of the viva-voce panel and its recommendations if any shall be reported to the Programme Board which shall take them into account in reaching a decision on any candidate who has been so examined. - 12.
+The viva-voce panel shall be not fewer than three members of the Programme Board who shall include:

-The Chair of the designated Deputy Chair of the programme Board

-The External Programme Assessor if the Programme Board is held to promulgate the Pass List for the final part of a Programme, by prior permission of the Director of Registry Services, the External Programme Assessor may be replaced by an External Examiner of the University
+The Chair or the designated Deputy Chair of the Programme Board The External Programme Assessor if the Programme Board is held to promulgate the Pass List for the Final Part of a Programme; by prior permission of the Academic Registrar, the External Programme Assessor may be replaced by any External Examiner of the University.